marina601/discover-malta/TESTING.md

    - Hover over each card and confirm the box-shadow property is changing, making each card-trip stand out to the user
    - Hover over the heart icon, confirm the background colour changes as expected.
    - For not logged in user:
         - Tooltip displays the message "Login to add this trip to your favourites".
         - Click on the heart icon, confirm that it redirects the user to the login page.
    - If the user is logged in:

         - Hover over the heart icon, a tooltip displays the message "Add to favourites"

         - Click on the icon, confirm the icon disappears and instead the trash icon appears.

         - Hover over the trash icon, a tooltip displays the message "Remove from favourites".

         - Heart icon in the navbar changes colour to red and displays the number of trips added to the favourite list.

         - Toast message notifies the user which trip they have added to their favourites

         - Click on the trash icon, confirm the number of trips in the navbar updates

         - If no trips in the favourite list the heart icon displays 0 and the background colour goes back to the default white.

         - The trip's heart icon which has been removed from the favourites list reverts to its original state.

-            - Toast message notifies the user which trip they have removed from their favourites
+        - Toast message notifies the user which trip they have removed from their favourite

    ![favourites](readme-files/images/trips-favourites.png)